seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 *Exeunt*

 ### SCENE III.
-Brutus’s tent.
+Brutus's tent.

 *Enter BRUTUS and CASSIUS*

 **CASSIUS**
-That you have wrong’d me doth appear in this:
+That you have wrong'd me doth appear in this:
-You have condemn’d and noted Lucius Pella
+You have condemn'd and noted Lucius Pella
 For taking bribes here of the Sardians;
 Wherein my letters, praying on his side,
 Because I knew the man, were slighted off.